 To be a good historian at A Level you will need to be able to explore both sides of an argument and see alternative points of view before developing your own evaluation of the facts and documents of the time.
 This is a highly interpretative subject and class activities encourage independent thinking, very high level reading skills and a thirst for synthesising information from a range of sources, before attempting to evaluate them and reach conclusions of your own.

-GCSE grade 5 or above in History.
+GCSE Grade 5 or above in History and English Language.

 A Level History is a highly valued subject at university and beyond.
 The development of your skills as a historian may enable progression into careers as diverse as law, journalism, media, marketing, management and teaching.
 More specialist careers might include museum curator, archaeologist, archivist or researcher.

 Sherridan has an Honours degree in Combined Humanities from the University of Sheffield, a PGCE from Sheffield Hallam University and has been lecturing at degree level and teaching A Levels since 2003.